andrea-yao/blogsbyRStudio/content/personal writing/2024-01-14 movies personal growth/movies for personal growth.md

 ---
-title: "list of movies for personal growth"
+title: "Where the Crawdads Sing"
-author: "Mabel Yao"
+author: "Mabel Q. Yao"
 date: "2024-01-15"
 output: html_document
 ---
-## 1- Where the Crawdads Sing
+## 1- Movie: Where the Crawdads Sing
-a young woman who lives alone by herself is imoral. \
+"a young woman who lives alone by herself is immoral". \

+A little girl who was born into a broken family grew up into a totally independent woman who can fend her own world in her own way. \

+As a young woman who don't have ambition to build a career or to change the world would probably "get hooked up" with a man whoever came into her life, with no awareness that this could be a starting of a disaster.
+Thus, wake up, get rid of that genetic "romantic relationship" brain, because this is not necessarily better than you by yourself, could as worse as hell. \

-## 2- 如果狗咬人的世界你都受不住，那么在人咬狗的世界里你该怎么生存?
+## 2- Book: Yellowface, by R.F.
+Kuang
-if you even couldn't endure the world in which dogs bites people, then how do you survive in the world that people bite dogs?\
+Haven't read yet. \
+But got inspired to think what if I could also write a book in English? \